The Little Mermaid (statue)

 The Little Mermaid (Den lille Havfrue) is a bronze statue by Edvard Eriksen, depicting a mermaid becoming human.
 The sculpture is displayed on a rock by the waterside at the Langelinie promenade in Copenhagen, Denmark.
 (Note: According to German magazine Der Spiegel, the statue located in Copenhagen harbour has always been an exact copy, with the sculptor's heirs keeping the original at an undisclosed location.)
 It is 1.25 m tall and weighs 385 lb.

 Based on the 1837 fairy tale of the same name by Danish author Hans Christian Andersen, the small and unimposing statue is a Copenhagen icon and has been a major tourist attraction since its unveiling in 1913.
 In recent decades it has become a popular target for defacement by vandals and political activists.

-Mermaid is among iconic statues that symbolize cities; others include: the statue of Pania of the Reef in Napier; Manneken Pis in Brussels; the Statue of Liberty in New York; Christ the Redeemer in Rio de Janeiro; Smok Wawelski (Wawel Dragon) in Kraków, Poland; or Nelson's Column and Eros in London.
+Mermaid is among iconic statues that symbolise cities.
+Others include: Manneken Pis in Brussels; the Statue of Liberty in New York; Christ the Redeemer in Rio de Janeiro; the statue of Pania of the Reef in Napier; Smok Wawelski (Wawel Dragon) in Kraków, Poland; or Nelson's Column and Eros in London.